 - By mail: Embassy of Canada / Consular Section, Bolognesi 228, Miraflores, 15074, Lima, Peru

-- In person: (1) Book an appointment online (wearing a mask during the appointment is mandatory – KN95 or double mask), or (2) Leave the documentation in a closed envelope addressed to CONSULAR SECTION/PASSPORT SERVICES, at the guard booth at the Embassy located at: Bolognesi 228, Miraflores, Lima
+- In person: (1) Book an appointment online or (2) Leave the documentation in a closed envelope addressed to CONSULAR SECTION/CITIZENSHIP SERVICES, at the guard booth at the Embassy located at: Bolognesi 228, Miraflores, Lima

 Any document that is not in English or French must be submitted with a certified translation.
 You may contact the "Colegio de Traductores del Peru" to get the list of certified translators.

 Note: If your child was born in Peru, they will have to leave the country on a Peruvian passport.
 Peruvian children are subject to local regulations applicable to the exit of minors from Peru.

 Pay your application fees online.
 Print a copy of the receipt.